pyodide/pytest-pyodide/README.md

 ```
 # make the pyodide wheel in the dist folder
 pyodide build
-# the following code a) copiesthe test directory and subfolders to a pyodide instance, and
+# the following code
+# a) copies the test directory and subfolders to a Pyodide instance, and
-# b) installs any wheels in the dist folder so that this package is available on the pyodide vm
+# b) installs any wheels in the dist folder so that this package is available on the Pyodide VM
 pytest --run-in-pyodide test_path --runtime <runtime> --dist-dir=<pyodide/dist>
 ```